ssokurenko/jquery-password-generator-plugin/README.md

 grunt serve
 ```

-If everything goes OK, the Demo will be available at: [http://localhost:7777](http://localhost:7777)
+If everything goes OK, the server will be available at: [http://localhost:7777](http://localhost:7777)

 Tests can be found at: [http://localhost:7777/test/jquery-password-generator-plugin.html](http://localhost:7777/test/jquery-password-generator-plugin.html)